eliotstock/stake/README.md

     1. Power > Secondary power settings
     1. After power failure: Power on
     1. `F10` to save and exit
-1. (Optional) If re-installing, back up the following from the existing host.
-    1. `~/.ssh/authorized_keys`
-1. Install Ubuntu Server 22.04 LTS amd64
+1. Install Ubuntu Server 22.04 LTS
     1. F10 on boot to boot from USB for Intel NUC
     1. Minimal server installation
     1. Check ethernet interface(s) have a connection, use DHCP for now